shinwookim/SP2023-Notes/1550/03 Processes and Threads.md

 This definition is very similar to the definition of a process.
 In fact, in a traditional operating system, each process has an address space and a single thread of control.

 Suppose we have 3 independent tasks to run (independent as in they are able to be run concurrently).![](threads-and-processes.png)
 We could launch 3 processes (left), resulting in 3 streams of instructions.
 Since each set of processes gets a unique address space, we are left with 3 sets of address spaces to manage.
+But how can each process communicate with one another?
+1. One approach might be to have all the process read and write to a same file.
+2. Another approach might be to use a socket and set up a network connection between each process
+3. We might even try to use the signals to communicate (although singals are usually only used to handle events) Whatever approach we take, the operating system is involved in mediating the communication.
+I.e., each process must make a system call.
+Thus, communication between processes is slow.

 What if, instead, we combine the threads into one process (right)?
 Note that now the 3 threads reside in a singular address space.
 That means each thread can access another thread's memory.
 If one threads stores a value to memory, another thread is able to read or modify it.

-In fact, this is what allows threads to communicate with each other: they read and write to a shared memory location.

-In our 3 process approach, h

-In the left, how do we let each of the processes talk to each other?
-1. Write to the file/then read to the file
-2. Signalling (but usually for handling events)
-3. Network connection (socket)
-<-- they are pretty slow...dependent on syscalls.....the OS is involved in mediating the communication

-In right, there is no OS involved → just loads and stores → performance boost

-But isn't that dangerous?
-One thread can modify the code/data of another thread.
+Now for each thread to communicate with each other, the process can simply read and write to a shared memory location.
+In fact, since reading and writing are just loads and stores to memory (no OS involved), we attain a performance boost.
+However, there is a catch; poorly written code might be dangerous since one thread can modify the code/data of another thread.

-Difference in philosophy
+### Difference in philosophy

 If we have multiple tasks which are mostly independent:
 1. Multiple Process
 2. Multiple threads in a singular process